Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 1) We have failed to educate the membership on the issues

 The Board announced its intentions almost a year ago, longer if you count the chatter that preceded the decision to withdraw from the ATA agreement.
 They’ve had at least twelve months to engage the membership, educate us on the issues and shape our approach to the problem as a community.
-They may point to the surveys they conducted and yes, surveys are a good way to gather data from people who choose to participate in surveys (discussion of how opt-in surveys skew data is beyond the scope of this essay) but this is irrelevant.
+They may point to the surveys they conducted — and yes, surveys are a good way to gather data from people who choose to participate in surveys, but often survey isn’t the same thing as a conversation.

-It seems fairly clear to me that certain members of the Board and the NegCom (sweet robot name!) had a particular outcome in mind.

-The surveys were a mere vehicle to demonstrate tacit support for these goals.
-More damning is that in spite of “fixing” the outcome, we made little to no effort to educate the members on packaging, affiliated studios or how any of that works until the last several weeks.
+I can’t shake the feeling that perhaps some members of the Board and NegCom (sweet robot name!) had a particular outcome in mind, or that the surveys were a vehicle to demonstrate tacit support for these goals.
+It’s hard not to believe this, considering we made little to no effort to educate the members on packaging, affiliated production or how any of that works until the last several weeks.
 The information that has been presented has all been in the context of shoring up the Board’s arguments on the merits of their case against the agencies.

 Sorry, kids.
 That’s ridiculous.